-With the IKEA x OFF-WHITE collection set to drop at some point in 2019, we’ve been given plenty of previews to whet our appetite.
-Here, we’ve collated all the items the drop will include (which you can view in the gallery up top), price points, and what we’ve learned about the design concepts.
+With the IKEA x OFF-WHITE collection set to this November, we’ve been given plenty of previews to whet our appetite.
+Here, we’ve collated all the items the drop will include (which you can view in the gallery up top and below), price points, and what we’ve learned about the design concepts.
 Read on for everything we know so far about the IKEA x OFF-WHITE collab.